Typhon64/typhon64.github.io/README.md

 > “404 page developed by vmfunc – https://vmfunc.gg • https://github.com/vmfunc”

 ---

-### 3. Do Not Remove Attribution

-You may **not** remove, obscure, or alter attribution statements or source links included in the codebase or any user-facing interface.

----

 **License:** [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)
 **Author & Theme Creator:** Typhon64
 **Contact (secure & anonymous):** Session ID `0500d49ca2b7d6e4149e53e8eba080f0b3795af952810f19bc21882121a7a4e760`